rgeraldes24/solc/docs/contracts/libraries.rst

 Of course, calls to internal functions use the internal calling convention, which means that all internal types can be passed and types :ref:`stored in memory <data-location>` will be passed by reference and not copied.
-To realize this in the EVM, the code of internal library functions that are called from a contract and all functions called from therein will at compile time be included in the calling contract, and a regular ``JUMP`` call will be used instead of a ``DELEGATECALL``.
+To realize this in the ZVM, the code of internal library functions that are called from a contract and all functions called from therein will at compile time be included in the calling contract, and a regular ``JUMP`` call will be used instead of a ``DELEGATECALL``.